The Warning Signs Of PTSD And What You Can Do To Help

 How is PTSD Diagnosed?

-It is essential to visit a PTSD recovery center near you to receive an official PTSD diagnosis.
-During the assessment, a mental health professional will evaluate your medical history and symptoms to determine if PTSD might contribute to your struggles.
+It is essential to visit a post traumatic stress disorder recovery center near you to receive an official PTSD diagnosis.
+During the assessment, a mental health professional will evaluate your medical history and symptoms to determine if post traumatic stress disorder might contribute to your struggles.
 Usually, Post-Traumatic Stress Disorder is diagnosed by completing a screening tool called the PTSD Checklist for Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 The PTSD Checklist is a questionnaire that inquires about the extent and frequency of PTSD symptoms that have been experienced.
 Once you receive an official diagnosis, your healthcare provider will discuss available mental health treatment programs and other health services.

 What are PTSD Treatment Options in New Jersey?

 At a New Jersey PTSD treatment center, several therapeutic methods are available to help you recover from post traumatic stress disorder and co-occurring mental health disorders.